ckan/ckanext-googleanalytics/README.txt

       googleanalytics.id = UA-1010101-1
       googleanalytics.username = googleaccount@gmail.com
       googleanalytics.password = googlepassword
+      googleanalytics.show_downloads = true
       # the following *must* match profile name in GA dashboard
       googleanalytics.profile_name = mydomain.com

   That last comment is worth emphasising.
 Due to the strange relationship between tracking IDs and profiles, you need to get that right.
 It's the relevant value in the "Name" column for the list of "Website Profiles" that you see when you click on an Analytics Account link in the Google Analytics homepage.
 E.g. you'll need two clicks from the analytics home page to see the profile name.
 Sometimes your profile name might have a trailing slash; you need to include that, too, if so.

+  Note also that your password will probably be readable by other people; so you may want to set up a new gmail account specifically for accessing your gmail profile.

+  If ``show_downloads`` is set, a download count for resources will be displayed on individual package pages.

 3. Wait a day or so for some stats to be recorded in Google